 In Marburg you will be taking classes

 THROUGH the Phillips Universität Marburg, but

 you won't actually be considered a traditional

 "student" there.
 You will be part of a program

 called the "Studienkolleg" which provides

-German language courses for non-native
+German language courses for international

-German speakers who want to improve their
+students who just want to improve their

 German or who eventually want to study at a

 German university.